K-saif/Weapon-Detection-and-Alarm-System/README.md

 For sending automatic Email first we need to turn on 2-step verification to get a 16-character password that we can use to log in to Gmail using Python, follow the steps in this [Doc file](https://drive.google.com/file/d/1yLKMochNeVhoaeUE0a09QvECEYpjoBbH/view?usp=share_link).

 **step-2:**
-Paste that password in the [auto_mail.py](https://github.com/K-saif/Weapon-Detection-Mail-Alerts/blob/bcd0e3f60c66db6210600df0eef02bed06b659f4/auto_mail.py)
+Copy and paste that password in the [auto_mail.py](https://github.com/K-saif/Weapon-Detection-Mail-Alerts/blob/bcd0e3f60c66db6210600df0eef02bed06b659f4/auto_mail.py)

 </details>

 <details>
 <summary>Training</summary>